small-coding-dojo/YASCR22/serial-emails/email_template.md

 # Subject of Email

+The following text acts as an example.
+Replace it with the email you want to send.

 Lorem ipsum,

 dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam